IT Governance Policy

 Is accountable for:

-- Supporting the FMB in fulfilling its responsibilities regarding oversight of information management and technology;
+- Supporting the FMB in fulfilling its responsibilities regarding oversight of information technology and

-- Managing the portfolios of IMT-enabled investments, services and assets, ensuring that value is delivered and risk is managed.
+- Managing the portfolios of IT-enabled investments, services and assets, ensuring that value is delivered and risk is managed.

 - Setting direction through prioritization, decision-making and policies;